-The rules that apply to a patent application are wide and varied, and even the opportunity to clarify your pitch comes with its own guidelines.
-Following all the rules for submitting a drawing isn’t easy, and coming up with a qualifying document can be an art in itself.
+The rules that apply to a patent application are many and varied, and even the opportunity to visually explain your idea comes with its own guidelines.
+Following all the rules for U.S. patent drawings isn’t easy, and preparing them is an art in itself.

-Including drawings with your patent can be essential to convey how your idea works.
+Including drawings with your patent application is usually essential to convey how your invention works.
 But there’s so much more to it than just sketching out your design.
-Like every other part of the patent application, the U.S. Patent and Trademark Office has very strict requirements that you’ll need to follow to ensure your patent makes it through.
+Like every other part of the patent application, the U.S. Patent and Trademark Office (USPTO) has strict requirements that will need to followed to ensure your patent makes it through.

-- Substrates: Your sheet will need to be white paper, with printing in black ink.
-The page must meet the measurements for an A4 document, at 29.7 cm by 21 cm.
-You’ll also need the correct margins, which vary between the sides, and no lines can fall outside that area.
+- Substrates: Each drawing sheet needs to be white paper, with printing in black ink.
+It also needs the correct margins, which vary between the sides, and no lines can fall outside that area.
 Black and white photographs are acceptable in rare circumstances, but they’ll still need to stay in-bounds.

 - Outlines: There’s no freehand here.
-You’ll probably need to make every stroke with drafting instruments.
-Those lines will need to be bold, deliberate and uniform while maintaining clarity even when the USPTO subjects them to resizing.
+Lines will need to be bold, deliberate, and uniform while maintaining clarity even when the USPTO subjects them to resizing.

-- Adding in: You’ll need to clearly label your drawing with English, or Greek when appropriate for things like mathematic formulas, and Arabic numerals for differentiating multiple figures.
-These symbols can’t be more than 0.32 cm tall, and they must maintain a uniform purpose throughout your application.
+- Symbols and characters: You’ll need to clearly label your drawing with English numerals, Greek numerals for things like mathematical formulas, and Arabic numerals for differentiating multiple figures.
+These symbols can’t be less than 0.32 cm tall, and they must maintain a uniform purpose throughout your application.

-And these are just the basics.
+These are just the basics.
 It takes over 1,600 words to explain all the rules.
-Ensuring your patent gets the stamp of approval can be tough and making sure you stay within the lines is crucial.
+Ensuring your patent gets the stamp of approval can be challenging and making sure the patent drawings stay within the lines is crucial.